 Dedicated touring bikes are designed to handle better loaded up and be more comfortable for normal riders to ride for long periods than racing, hybrid or mountain bikes.
 They can also make great commuting bikes!

-To get an idea, take a good look at our 2 favourites the Surly Long Haul Trucker ( expedition style, designed for fully loaded long trips)
+To get an idea, take a good look at our 2 favourites the Surly Trucker Disc ( expedition style, designed for fully loaded long trips)

 Taller head tubes git your handlebars higher and make you more comfortable.
 Relaxed frame angles create a long wheel base that keeps your bike stable when it’s loaded up and frames are designed with fat tyres, mud-guards and racks in mind.